nulinspiratie/SilQ/documentation/docs/Installation.rst

 latest version.
 For this, a Git client such as GitHub Desktop can be used.
 To update either, first ensure that you don't have any new changes to the source code.
-If you do and they could be useful for others, please see `Developer guide`.
+If you do and they could be useful for others, please see `For developers`.
-Next, pull the latest changes from `master`, which is the main stable branch.
+Next, pull the latest changes from ``master``, which is the main stable branch.

 Optional setup and information